silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/18_Cookies_And_Sessions/01_Cookies.md

 ## Cookie_Backend

-The [api:Cookie] class manipulates and sets cookies using a [api:Cookie_Backend].
+The [Cookie](api:SilverStripe\Control\Cookie) class manipulates and sets cookies using a [Cookie_Backend](api:SilverStripe\Control\Cookie_Backend).
 The backend is in charge of the logic that fetches, sets and expires cookies.
-By default we use a [api:CookieJar] backend which uses PHP's [setcookie](http://www.php.net/manual/en/function.setcookie.php) function.
+By default we use a [CookieJar](api:SilverStripe\Control\CookieJar) backend which uses PHP's
+[setcookie](http://www.php.net/manual/en/function.setcookie.php) function.

-The [api:CookieJar] keeps track of cookies that have been set by the current process as well as those that were received from the browser.
+The [CookieJar](api:SilverStripe\Control\CookieJar) keeps track of cookies that have been set by the current process as well as those that were received from the browser.

 	:::php